 Lucene vs Solr

-Many people new to Lucene and Solr will ask the obvious question: When do I use Lucene and when do I use Solr?
+Many people new to Lucene and Solr will ask the obvious question: Should I use Lucene or Solr?

 The answer is simple: if you're asking yourself this question, in 99% of situations, what you want to use is Solr.